Your Dog Isn’t Just Hungry — They’re Bored

 Method 2: Mental Workouts with Puzzle Feeders

-• Commercial Puzzles: Look for durable, affordable food-dispensing toys (i.e.., Outward Hound or West Paw).
+• Commercial Puzzles: Look for durable food-dispensing toys that allow your dog to work for their food (e.g., Outward Hound or West Paw).

 • Low-Impact Option: Use snuffle mats for dogs with mobility issues or those new to enrichment games.

-• DIY Solution: Scrunch up newspaper balls with kibble inside a cardboard box and let your dog forage.
+• DIY Solution: Place kibble in a cardboard box with crumpled paper and let your dog forage.

 • Important: Enrichment should never be frustrating!
 If your dog becomes stressed, make the task easier or lend a helping hand.